Skip to content

 Fungi Festival at Emmetts Garden

-Mushroom collage artwork created for the Fungi Festival at Emmetts Garden
+Fungi Festival 2024 is now finished at Emmetts Garden

 Fungi Festival

 Fungi have long been associated with magic, myth, and legend.
 But fantasy aside, our native fungi are something quite unique and special.
-Falling between the gaps in the plant world, fungi are a species in their own right and have ingenious ways of communicating with each other.
-The role they play in our ecosystem is also significant, breaking down dead matter, capturing carbon and providing a food source for many creatures.
+Neither plants nor animals, fungi are in their own kingdom and include more than 100,000 known species.
+The role they play in our ecosystem is significant, breaking down dead matter, capturing carbon and providing a food source for many creatures.

-The Fungi Festival is inspired by the incredible array of specimens found at Emmetts Garden.
+The Fungi Festival is inspired by the incredible variety of specimens found at Emmetts Garden.
 The damp woodland provides ideal conditions for fungi including the distinctive red and white spotted fly agaric, stinkhorn, shaggy parasols and fairy’s bonnet.
-Taking place over three weeks in October, the festival celebrates all things fungi through art, crafts, film, talks, workshops, food and even a dedicated Fungi Fair.
+Taking place over three weeks in October and the first weekend of November, the festival celebrates all things fungi through arts and crafts workshops, music, talks, family activities and even a dedicated Fungi Fair.

-Normal admission applies, additional charges and booking are required for workshops and talks.
+Normal admission applies.
+Additional charges and pre-booked tickets are required to attend workshops and talks.

 Fungi Fair

-The festival kicks off with a three-day market on the opening weekend where makers and craftspeople will be selling unique products, all themed around fungi.
-An alternative craft fair not to be missed, the Fungi Fair offers everything from jewellery and prints to wooden sculpture and ceramics.
+The festival kicks off with a three-day market, featuring makers and craftspeople selling unique, mushroom-themed products.
+The unmissable Fungi Fair offers everything from jewellery and prints to wooden sculpture and ceramics.

 Fly agaric fungi at Emmetts Garden in Kent, with a red domed top spotted with white, and a white stem.